Saturday, June 30, 2012

 2005: Renaldo "Obie" Benson of the Four Tops died of lung cancer in Detroit, Michigan at the age of 69.

-2006: The Who were the main performers at the Hyde Park Calling festival in London.
+2006: Robert Cray and Suzanne Vega performed at the inaugural Hyde Park Calling festival in London.

 2006: Busta Rhymes had the top album with Big Bang.

-2008: Mel Galley, guitarist for Whitesnake, died from cancer of the esophagus at the age of 60.
+2008: Mel Galley, guitarist for Whitesnake, died from cancer of the esophagus at the age of 60 in Cannock, Staffordshire.

 2010: The Eagles were in concert at the Verizon Center in Little Rock, Arkansas.